ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityTokenBlockOfferRevoke

-Revoke a previous offer of a block of tokens
+Revoke a previous offer of a block of tokens.
+ Offer must already exist and owned by msg.sender.

 ```js
 function entityTokenBlockOfferRevoke(uint256 offerIndex) external nonpayable